-210 May an employee, after retirement, keep the basic coverage provided by the Federal Employees' Group Life Insurance (FEGLI) Program?
+207 May an employee, after retirement, keep the basic coverage provided by the Federal Employees' Group Life Insurance (FEGLI) Program?

 Yes.
 The employee must have been enrolled in the basic coverage for the 5 years immediately preceding retirement or the full period or periods of service during which the basic life insurance was available to the employee, if less than 5 years.
-On and after December 9, 1980 those who retired had to make a written election as to the amount of their post-retirement basic life insurance coverage they want to retain after age 65, on a form obtained at the employing office.
+At retirement, one must make a written election as to the amount of post-retirement basic life insurance coverage they want to retain after age 65, on a form included in the retirement application packet.
 Listed below are 3 choices a retiree may make:

-• They may elect to continue under the old system whereby a reduction of 2% per month in the basic life insurance policy value begins at age 65 and declines to 25% of the basic value-no cost to retirees who retired before January 1, 1990.
-Those who retired after December 31, 1989 and are under age 65 will have to pay for the basic life insurance until they reach 65.
-The cost for this coverage is \$0.325 per thousand dollars of coverage.
+• 75% Reduction, whereby a reduction of 2% per month in the basic life insurance policy value begins at age 65 and declines to 25% of the basic value.
+One must pay for the basic life insurance until age 65.
+The cost for this coverage is \$0.3467 per thousand dollars of coverage.